pdc-quantum/qml-cad/README.md

 These notebooks explore the metrics obtained by classical and quantum support vector machine with different random seeds for the partition into training and test sets.

-Two versions: the eleven features regularly tested in classical ML and the eight features exhibiting the best correlation with the label CAD / NoCAD
+Two versions: the eleven feature regularly tested in classical ML and the eight feature exhibiting the best correlation with the label CAD / NoCAD

 The dataset was obtained  from: https://ieee-dataport.org/open-access/heart-disease-dataset-comprehensive